 The frontispieces

-The Greatest Name, “Yá Bahá’u’l-Abhá”, was written in Persian script by the famous Bahá’í calligrapher Mishkin-Qalam in the days of Bahá’u’lláh Himself.
+The Greatest Name, “Yá Bahá’u’l-Abhá”, was written in Persian script by the famous Bahá’í calligrapher Mishkín-Qalam in the days of Bahá’u’lláh Himself.
 Later ‘Abdu’l-Bahá chose this design and advised the believers to place it in their homes as a blessing and protection.

 This beautiful portrait of ‘Abdu’l-Bahá and was the one He Himself and Shoghi Effendi preferred and has been widely known for many years as the “Centre of the Covenant” photograph.